geeksLabTech/email-client/readme.md

 # Email Client
 ==============

-python email client for the MATCOM UH mail this allows to send and recieve emails withe the students account
+python email client for any email server that supports imap and smtp,
+using a telegram bot as interface

 ## Installation and Deployment
 ==============================